MWM International Motores: Engines

-MWM engines power the local versions of the Chevrolet Grand Blazer, Nissan Xterra and Ford F250, among others.
+MWM engines power the local versions of the Chevrolet Grand Blazer, Nissan Xterra and Ford F250 7.3 PSD, among others.
 MWM diesels were also used to power the locally developed Puma trucks.

 There is common confusion between 2.8L MWM Sprint and the 2.8L Powerstroke.
 The first engine is a MWM project with 3 valves per cylinder and overhead camshaft and the second is an evolution of the Land Rover 2.5L diesel, built under licence by Ioschpe-Maxion (then, International Engines, who merged with MWM).

 The MWM Sprint has 3 versions: 2.8L and 3.0L 4-cylinders, and a 6-cylinder 4.2L, all of them high speed engines.

 Volkswagen Caminhões e Ônibus have a long relationship with MWM Motores Diesel Ltda.
 When Volkswagen Trucks and Buses took over Chrysler's Brazilian truck plant in 1980, Volkswagen Group kept the original MWM engines for their new truck ranges.
 In 1996, Volkswagen Trucks and Buses opened their new Resende plant in Brazil, with the new Modular Consortium system, MWM took charge of the Powertrain line with Resende.